owlhouseconsultingllc/viz/README.md

      https://owlhousellc.com/livedemo**

 ## Installation Notes:
 Using MySQL, create the *viz* database and associated credentials.
 Next, run *install_viz.sql* found in the *install* directory.
+Copy the extracted download contents to your web server root folder.
 Make sure to include your connection information and credentials in the *config.php* file.

 The default admin credentials are as follows: